rails/rails/guides/source/getting_started.md

 This command does several things.
 It creates...

-1. a migration in the `db/migrate` folder
+1. A migration in the `db/migrate` folder.
-2. an Active Record model in `app/models/product.rb`
+2. An Active Record model in `app/models/product.rb`.
-3. tests and test fixtures for this model
+3. Tests and test fixtures for this model.

 NOTE: Model names are *singular*, because an instantiated model represents a single record in the database (i.e., You are creating a _product_ to add to the database.).